 Masters in Educational Technology and Applied Learning Science Program - Admissions

 If your native language is not English, you must submit scores for the Test of English as a Foreign Language (TOEFL).
-Your application will NOT be considered COMPLETE without the TOEFL test.
-You must also request that ETS send an official score report to us at institution code 4256, department code 78.
-The application deadline for our next academic year is Janaury 31.
+Your application will NOT be considered COMPLETE without the TOEFL test and may not be reviewed.
+You must also request that ETS send an official TOEFL score report to us at institution code 4256, department code 78.
+The application deadline for our next academic year is January 31.

 Please apply online.
+We do not accept applications by mail.
 The Masters in Educational Technology and Applied Learning Science program must receive a submitted application and a $75 application fee no later than Janaury 31.
 Admission decisions will be emailed in March.
-Your response is due to us by April 30.
+Your response is due to us by April 15.
 All application materials are on our online application site.